-Here’s a roundup of writing news from our members:
+Here’s a roundup of our CCWC Members’ writing news for October:

 Rocks Through My Window by Jeannie Coco successfully traversed the shores of Cape Cod over the summer and now her compass turns to the north.
 A state-wide fall foliage book tour through Burlington and Williston, Vermont will have its kick-off launch at the Rutland Free Library on Monday, October 20 at 7:00.
 Also see her TV interview video posted on her website: jeanniecoco.com.

 YA writer K.R.
 Conway was named Writer in Residence for Sturgis West this year and will be the keynote speaker at their Coffee House Night on October 24th.
 She will be signing books at Titcomb’s in Sandwich on October 16th at 5pm, and teaching a free writing class at Barnes and Noble in Hyannis on October 18th from 2-4pm.
 For details and other events, visit http://capecodscribe.com.

 Marsha Therese Danzig, author of the spiritual memoir Fierce Joy, will take part in a reading at the Cultural Center of Cape Cod, 307 Old Main St., South Yarmouth at 7:00 PM on Thursday, October 9.
 Also participating in the reading will be poets Marry Ellen Redmond, Alice Kociemba, and Mary Kane.

 Marguerite Dennis will be speaking on her book, The New College Guide: How to Get In, Get Out, and Get a Job, at the Sturgis Library in Barnstable on October 28 from 6:00 to 8:00 pm and Titcomb’s Bookstore in Sandwich on November 1from 2:00 to 3:00 pm.